 Abstract by Jacob Livingston

 In modern technology we are moving towards a world where robots and humans can interact and provide mutual beneficial information.
 The current heuristic does not allow for a multi-human interaction with a swarm of robots.
 We propose that by using natural heuristics performed by many arthropodal swarms, including bees, ants, and locusts, we can solve the issue of a multi-user system.
 Bees and ants provide us with a best-of-n model of finding the best site of n randomly located sites.
 Within this heuristic there is room for a hierarchical-organization to give commands and to receive relevant info.
-This model could also be used in a military context to survey an area and find enemy combatants.
 The ultimate goal is to combine many swarm models and a variety of hierarchical organizations to produce an efficient and effective multi-robot and multi-human heuristic.